thespacemanatee/react-native-material-datetime-picker/README.md

 ### Prerequisites

 - Material Design Components for Android
-  1. Make sure that the repositories section includes Google's Maven Repository `google()`
+  1. Make sure that the repositories section in your `android/build.gradle` includes Google's Maven Repository `google()`
     ```gradle
     allprojects {
       repositories {